giorgiosav/simplematrix/README.md

-# simplematrix
+# Simple Matrix
-A simple matrix library, for educational purposes
+A simple matrix library, for educational purposes.
+This is not written with performance in mind.